Quantitative statistical stability for the equilibrium states of piecewise partially hyperbolic maps: Introduction

+In \cite{GLU}, the authors studied this property for Lorenz-like systems, $F=(f,G)$.
+In this case, the quotient the quotient map $f$ is a piecewise expanding map and the fiber function $G$ is Lipschitz in the first variable on each element of a finite family of vertical strips.
+This family covers a full measure set of the ambient space.
+Moreover, they defined anisotropic spaces where the action of the transfer operator had a spectral gap, which provided a quantitative stability statement, estimating the modulus of continuity of the function $\delta \longmapsto \mu _\delta$ at $0$.
+It is worth mentioning that the Bounded Variation regularity of the disintegration of the invariant measure was a crucial ingredient used in \cite{GLU} to obtain the stability result.

+The dynamical system under consideration in this work is a skew-product of the form $F=(f,G)$, where the quotient map $f$ is a non-uniformly expanding system.
+Moreover, the fiber function $G$ is H\"older in the first variable on each element of a finite family of vertical strips.
+As in \cite{GLU}, this family covers a full measure set of the ambient space.
+To handle this system, we utilize the H\"older regularity of the disintegration of the invariant measure established in \cite{RRR}.
+In addition, to overcome the challenges posed by the new hypotheses, we introduce several new definitions, including the concepts of an \textbf{admissible $R(\delta)$-perturbation} and a \textbf{$(R(\delta), \zeta)$-family of operators} (see the next paragraphs for these definitions).
+Some of these definitions generalize the ones given in \cite{GLU}.

-Despite the uniform hyperbolic scenario is well understood, the overall picture of the partially hyperbolic ones is far to be closed, specially when non invertible maps and discontinuities are allowed.
-Works in this direction are \cite{Gjep} and \cite{TC}.
-Where the former allow discontinuities and the latter restrict themselves to smooth invertible systems.
+Although the uniform hyperbolic scenario is well understood, our understanding of partially hyperbolic systems, especially those that are non-invertible or have discontinuities, is far from complete.
+For further information on this topic, interested readers can refer to \cite{Gjep} and \cite{TC}.
+While the former deals with systems that allow discontinuities, the latter is restricted to smooth invertible systems.

-In this paper we obtain quantitative results on the statistical stability under deterministic perturbations of the unique physical measure (equilibrium state if $F$ is continuous, see theorem \ref{belongss}) in the anisotropic space $S^\infty$.
-We reach this result by showing that an \textbf{admissible} \textbf{$R(\delta)$-perturbation} (see definitions \ref{add} and \ref{UFL}) induces a \textbf{$(R(\delta), \zeta)$-family of operators} (definition \ref{UF}) where we apply some results on the regularity of the invariant measure obtained in \cite{RRR} and also some generalized ideas from \cite{GLU}.
-Contrasting with others, this result is stronger in some directions.
-For instance, comparing with \cite{TC} here we deal with discontinuities and non invertible maps.
-Moreover, our weak norm, where the stability statement is established (see Equation \ref{stabll}, of Theorem \ref{htyttigu}), is stronger than the $L_1$-like norm used in \cite{GIND}, \cite{Gjep} and \cite{GLU} (for instance, see Theorem 9.2 of \cite{GLU}) to obtain this sort of result.
+In the approach presented here, a finite number of sets of discontinuities (lines) parallel to the contracting direction are allowed.
+In comparison with the works cited above, \cite{GLU} requires a uniform expansion (piecewise) on the base map $f$ despite allowing discontinuities.
+On the other hand, \cite{Gjep} obtains quantitative estimates for statistical stability for piecewise constant toral extensions $F = (f, G)$ with a uniform expanding quotient map $f$ and uses norms similar to those employed in our work.